 Forest Service road 259 is temporarily closed on weekdays past the junction with FS 259A.
 The road will open each Friday evening through Sunday evening.
 The temporary closure is expected to last approximately 3 weeks.

 To provide for public safety, temporary road closures will occur along Swinging Bridge Road (Forest Service Road 816) in Fannin County beginning June 15, 2015, in relation to a forest health thinning project.
 Operations are estimated to last 3-4 months within this 100 acre project area.

-Swinging Bridge Road will be temporarily closed from 6:00 a.m. to 12:00 noon on Mondays, Tuesdays and Wednesdays for the remainder of June (June 15-17, June 22-24, and June 29 – July 1), with more dates possible later in the summer depending on how operations progress.
+Swinging Bridge Road will be temporarily closed from 6:00 a.m. to 12:00 noon on Monday, Tuesday and Wednesday, August 31 and September 1-2 and also Tuesday and Wednesday, September 8-9.
 Swinging Bridge Road will remain open during all other times, however forest visitors are urged to use caution.
 Nearby recreation areas including the Benton MacKaye Trail and the swinging bridge over the Toccoa River remain open for use.